uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Ethical considerations in this project primarily involve the responsible use of data and ensuring the system's benefits are equitably distributed:

 ### 1. Responsible Data Usage:
+   - Ensuring that data collected from users is used solely for the purpose of improving navigation efficiency and not for any unauthorized or unethical purposes.